We love exploring local food. It’s why we travel.

 Expect to Pay: IDR 153,000 for the pork spare ribs, IDR 125,000 for the signature martini

-Bebek betutu is a dish we have fond memories of from our first trip to Bali in 2009.
+Bebek betutu is an Indonesian dish we have fond memories of from our first trip to Bali in 2009.
 I did a search for “best bebek betutu in bali” and the Chandi restaurant often came up.

 Bebek betutu is another Bali food classic.
-It’s a special dish of steamed Balinese duck dish heavily seasoned with a spice mixture called betutu.
+It’s a special Indonesian dish of steamed Balinese duck heavily seasoned with an Indonesian spice mixture called betutu.